epvario/.github/profile/README.md

   - The compass element will start working once a heading is obtained
   - The wind estimator will deliver data (and continue updating) once a full cycle has been flown
     - The gathered data will outage after 10min, so the information might disappear when flying into a single direction for longer time
-  - After 10min of runtime, the screen will be flushed (once drawn black and white) to reduce ghosting on the e-Paper screen.
+  - After each 10min, the screen will be flushed (once drawn black and white) and draw a clear display on the e-Paper screen.
 - **Landing** will be detected if groundspeed is less than <2m/s for 15 seconds
-  - The vario will now finish the IGC logging and display your flight statistics for 2 minutes
+  - The vario will now finish the IGC logging and display your flight statistics for 30 seconds
-  - if a shutdown will be initiated while stats are shown, they will be preserved on the screen after turning off
-- After 2 minutes are elapsed, the vario will continue in takeoff-detection mode
+- After 30 seconds are elapsed, the vario will continue in takeoff-detection mode
   - if a shutdown will be initiated in this state, the screen will be cleared

 #### Troubleshooting & Updating: